30 EASY Hikes In Banff For The Whole Family

 Every visitor to Banff will see Cascade Mountain looming over the Bow Valley.
 It’s a huge mountain, and the Cascade Falls are tough to miss as they tumble down the mountain.
 Not far from the overpass of the TransCanada lies a small parking lot where you can cut through the trees and towards the waterfall.

 It’s a short and steep climb up scree to reach the fall, but it shouldn’t take more than 20 minutes.
-As a reward, you’ll get to see touch the water and catch some views of the Bow Valley down below.
+As a reward, you’ll get to touch the water and catch some views of the Bow Valley down below.
+This hike can be a little more difficult, although we’d still classify it as an easy hike because it’s so short.
+The scree can be challenging to climb, so be sure-footed.

 Bow Falls Viewpoint

 The Bow Falls viewpoint is one of our favorite walks in Banff.
 Whenever we feel like a change of pace, we’ll grab a coffee and walk from town to Bow Falls along the Bow Falls trail.
+The viewpoint at Bow Falls is about 1.5 km from the center of downtown Banff, and along the way, you’ll cross over the Bow River to get some astounding views of the Bow Valley from the bridge.

 After the bridge, the trail to the falls is paved or gravel and very easy outside one steep stair section that provides a view over the falls.
-However, the classic viewpoint lies a litter further and just below the famous Banff Springs Hotel.
+However, the classic viewpoint lies a little further and just below the famous Banff Springs Hotel.
 If it’s a nice summer day, consider heading up to the hotel’s restaurant, Waldhaus, for beautiful views and German beer.

 Athabasca Toe Glacier